-2. Timely Submission of Applications

-Applications submitted after the deadline stated within this NOFO that do not meet the requirements of the grace period policy are marked late.
-Late applications are ineligible and are not considered for funding.
+- 3. Timely Submission of Applications.
+Applications submitted after the deadline stated within this NOFO that do not meet the requirements of the grace period policy will be marked late.
+Late applications are ineligible and will not be considered for funding.
 See Section IV.
-D. Application Submission Dates and Times.

-- 3. Recipient Eligibility.
+D. Application Submission Dates and Times. - 4.
+Recipient Eligibility.
 Applications must provide evidence of the applicant's status as a nonprofit organization, state, local government, or public housing authority by registering in SAM.gov and providing their DUNS number within their application material. - a.
 Nonprofit organizations must submit the following: - i.
 Articles of Incorporation, constitution, or other organizational documents; - ii.
 By-laws; - iii.
 IRS tax exemption ruling (including churches).

-NOTE: HUD will review your articles of incorporation, constitution, by-laws, or other organizational documents to determine, among other things, that (i) you are an eligible nonprofit entity; (ii) your corporate purposes are sufficiently broad to provide you the legal authority to oversee this program and to apply for this award; (iii) language is included in the documents stating that no part of the net earnings inures to the benefit of any private party; and (iv) that you are not controlled by or under the direction of persons seeking to derive profit or gain therefrom.
-If you were awarded a grant in this program under the FY 2022, you are not eligible for this program.
+NOTE: HUD will review your articles of incorporation, constitution, by-laws, or other organizational documents to determine, among other things, that (i) you are an eligible nonprofit entity (ii) your corporate purposes are sufficiently broad to provide you the legal authority to oversee this program and to apply for this award (iii) language is included in the documents stating that no part of the net earnings inures to the benefit of any private party and (iv) that you are not controlled by or under the direction of persons seeking to derive profit or gain therefrom.
+If you were awarded a grant in this program under the FY 2021, you are not eligible for this program.

-E. Statutory and Regulatory Requirements Affecting Eligibility
+E. Statutory and Regulatory Requirements Affecting Eligibility.

-Eligibility Requirements for Applicants of HUD's Financial Assistance Programs
+Eligibility Requirements for Applicants of HUD's Grants Programs

 The following requirements affect applicant eligibility.
-Detailed information on each requirement is found in the "Eligibility Requirements for Applicants of HUD's Financial Assistance Programs" document on HUD's Funding Opportunities page.
+Detailed information on each requirement is posted on HUD's Funding Opportunities Page.

-- Universal Identifier and System for Award Management (SAM.gov) Requirements

-- Outstanding Delinquent Federal Debts
+- Active Prime and Sub Recipient registration with SAM.gov - Outstanding Delinquent Federal Debts

 - Debarments or Suspensions, or both

-- Mandatory Disclosure Requirement

 - Pre-selection Review of Performance

 - Sufficiency of Financial Management System

 - False Statements

+- Mandatory Disclosure Requirement

 - Prohibition Against Lobbying Activities

-In addition, each applicant under this NOFO must have the necessary processes and systems in place to comply with the Award Term in Appendix A of 24 CFR part 170 if the applicant receives an award, unless an exception applies as provided in 2 CFR170.110.
+- In addition, each applicant under this NOFO must have the necessary processes and systems in place to comply with the Award Term in Appendix A of 24 CFR part 170 if the applicant receives an award, unless an exception applies as provided in 2 CFR 170.110.

-F. Program-Specific Requirements
+F. Program-Specific Requirements.